 Adhirasam is a old traditional South Indian special sweet dish.
+Also called kajjaya in South India, it’s one of the most popular Diwali recipe.
 This recipe has been passed down for generations.
 A rich sweet that is made of freshly ground rice flour and jaggery, it’s very addictive and very delicious.

 Adhirasam is my mom’s signature dish.
 She is very well know in her neighborhood for making delicious, soft adhirasam.
 She gets busy during Diwali time making these, she not only makes for our family but helps a lot of her neighbor’s in making these. :D. Adhirasam is a must have dish for Deepavali in my home.

 So long, I have watched her make these every year and also assisted her in making it.
 This is my first try to make it all on my own(with mom over phone guiding me 😛 )I was super excited and nervous while making it.
 They turned out soft and delicious and I was one happy girl :D.

 It is also called kajjaya in Karnataka.
 There are different variations in making this sweet dish, jaggery is one way some even make it with sugar, normal white sugar.